 Vehicle Identity Graph

-Under ISO 15118, EV chargers never receive Make, Model, or VIN — only an encrypted hardware identifier.
-VideoEV built the resolution layer that matches it to a real vehicle profile and runs an ad auction against the result.
+Under ISO 15118, EV chargers never receive Make, Model, or VIN, only an encrypted hardware identifier (EVCCID).
+VideoEV built the resolution layer that matches it against the Vehicle Identity Graph and returns a vehicle profile for the ad auction.

 OCPP 2.0.1ISO 15118Deterministic matchingReal-time resolution